Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/Datatypes/Datatype-refresher.md

 console.log(typeof null); // "object"
 ```

 `null` is not actually an object.
-This is a historical JavaScript bug.
+This is a historical bug.

 ---